HALO: Learning Human-Robot Collaboration via Heterogeneous-Agent Lyapunov Policy Optimization: Experiments and Results

 \subsection{Real-world human-robot collaboration}

-To verify the effectiveness and sim-to-real transferability of HALyPO for HRC, the real-world evaluation focuses on coordination resilience under partner non-stationarity.
-We compare HALyPO against two primary baselines: \textbf{PCGrad} and \textbf{Robot-Script} (see Appendix~\ref{app:robot_script_details}).
+To verify the effectiveness and sim-to-real transferability of HALO for HRC, the real-world evaluation focuses on coordination resilience under partner non-stationarity.
+We compare HALO against two primary baselines: \textbf{PCGrad} and \textbf{Robot-Script} (see Appendix~\ref{app:robot_script_details}).

-\textbf{Micro-view resilience analysis.} The effectiveness of HALyPO is examined through coordination resilience as shown in Fig.~\ref{fig:robustness_analysis}.
-In Fig.~\ref{fig:sync_vertical}, it is observed that the G1 autonomously maintains a horizontal load plane when the partner's height varies.
+\textbf{Microview resilience analysis.} The effectiveness of HALO is examined through coordination resilience as shown in Fig.~\ref{fig:robustness_analysis}.
+In Fig.~\ref{fig:sync_vertical}, it is observed that the G1 autonomously maintains a horizontal load plane when its partner's height varies.
 Furthermore, Fig.~\ref{fig:sync_horizontal} demonstrates movement synchronization during unscripted 20s obstructions.

-\textbf{Quantitative analysis.} As synthesized in Table~\ref{tab:real_robot_stats}, HALyPO exhibits superior coordination resilience.
+\textbf{Quantitative analysis.} As synthesized in Table~\ref{tab:real_robot_stats}, HALO exhibits superior coordination resilience.
 In OSP and SCT tasks, it significantly reduces time-to-destination ($76.2$~s) and minimizes tilt rates ($2.2^\circ/s$).
-Notably, in the SLH task, HALyPO maintains exceptional stability during unscripted human halting; unlike the robot-script baseline, HALyPO proactively dissipates residual momentum, yielding a minimal post-halt drift of $1.22$~cm/s.
-This performance underscores HALyPO's ability to internalize team-level synergy and fluid interaction, as visualized in Fig.~\ref{fig:real_world_macro}.
+Notably, in the SLH task, HALO maintains exceptional stability during unscripted human halting; unlike the robot-script baseline, HALO proactively dissipates residual momentum, yielding a minimal post-halt drift of $1.22$~cm/s.
+This performance underscores HALO's ability to internalize team-level synergy and fluid interaction, as visualized in Fig.~\ref{fig:real_world_macro}.